brempavel/pw/readme.md

 - 13 Jul.
 Forgot to use delta time for player movement \*facepalm\*.
 Now it seems to have roughly the same speed in all directions.
-Also checked out the [papers](#papers) for an inspiration and opened the article on the unreal engine networking architecture.
+Also checked out the articles for an inspiration and opened the article on the unreal engine networking architecture.
 They have

   ```
   Position += Velocity * DeltaTime